30th March, 2017

-Our judges have finally reached a decision, and are delighted to announce the four winners of the Young Walter Scott Prize 2016.
-You can read the winners’ stories by clicking on the links below, and all four stories will soon be published in a printed anthology that will be available free on request – please contact us using this link if you would like a copy to be sent to you.
+Our judges are delighted to announce the four winners of the Young Walter Scott Prize 2016.
+You can read the winners’ stories by clicking on the links below, and all four stories are now available in a printed anthology that is free on request – please contact us using this link if you would like a copy to be sent to you.

 11-15 Age Group

 Winner: Alice Sargent for The Greatest Gift

 Runner-up: Gregory Davison for Marching for the Dream

 Here is more about each of the winning entries.

 Demelza Mason’s story, Smuggler’s Moon, is a retelling of an 18th Century story about smugglers in Wiltshire.
 Confronted by soldiers, the day is saved by young Zeph whose explanation is so extraordinary that the soldiers fall for it, hook, line and sinker.

 The Judges said of the story: ‘Demelza chose a less traditional setting than we might have expected for this story of a group of smugglers caught red-handed.
 We admired the atmosphere she created through rich imagery and authentic dialogue and dialect, and the way the narrative’s focus suddenly spotlights young Zeph, from whom the soldiers demand answers.
 Demelza is a most accomplished writer, and an ambitious storyteller, drawing on her clear knowledge and understanding of the period, and of the dangerous world of smuggling.’

 Alice Sargent’s story, The Greatest Gift, is set in the mid-19th century in Patagonia, and explores the relationship between indigenous Native Americans, the Tehuelche, and white incomers, Welsh settlers determined to establish their own ‘little Wales beyond Wales’.